yousef-awad/copilot-more-automated/README.md

 ## 🏃‍♂️ How to Run

-1. Get the refresh token
+1. Get refresh tokens

    A refresh token is used to get the access token.
-This token should never be shared with anyone :).
-You can get the refresh token by following the steps below:
+These tokens should never be shared with anyone :).
+You can get multiple refresh tokens to handle rate limits by following these steps for each token:

     - Run the following command and note down the returned `device_code` and `user_code`.: